-Because behaviors, thoughts and feelings are all connected, acting bravely or confidently during times when you are anxious can sometimes make a big difference.
-This technique is sometimes called, “opposite action” and can be used to counteract difficult feelings through behaviors that seem opposite to what you would normally do when you feel this way.
-For instance, when feeling like isolating, finding a way to connect with others (e.g., volunteer work or taking a walk with a friend) may help shift your mood.
+Because behaviors, thoughts, and feelings are all connected, acting bravely or confidently during times when you are anxious can sometimes make a big difference.
+This technique is sometimes called “opposite action” and can be used to counteract difficult feelings through behaviors that seem opposite to what you would normally do when you feel this way.
+For instance, when you feel like isolating, finding a way to connect with others (e.g., volunteer work or taking a walk with a friend) may help shift your mood.

 CBT is a highly effective treatment for anxiety disorders and is offered in most places around the country by therapists and other qualified professionals.
 CBT works to reduce symptoms and improve functioning by helping people make targeted changes to the way they think and respond when they are anxious.
 CBT can be used as a standalone treatment or in combination with other treatment options, including medication.